nicoll-douglas/1x1-web-fundamentals/README.md

 ### 3. Database 📊

-Run the following command to set up the MySQL database as well run the migrations:
+Run the following command which sets up the MySQL database, runs the migrations and seeds the database:

 ```bash
 composer run db:setup
 ```

-Finally, make sure the repository is accessible to your Apache server in order to serve the content.
+Finally, make sure the project directory is accessible to your Apache server in order to serve the content.
 Enjoy 👍.

 ## License